-Families must promptly notify the PHA if any household member no longer lives in the unit [24 CFR 982.551(h)(3)].
-Because household members are considered when determining the family unit (voucher) size [24 CFR 982.402], the PHA also needs to know when any live-in aide, foster child, or foster adult ceases to reside in the unit.
+The family must promptly notify the PHA if any household member (including a live-in aide, foster child, or foster adult) no longer lives in the unit.
 The PHA must process an interim for all decreases in adjusted income when a family member permanently moves out of the unit.

 If a household member ceases to reside in the unit, the family must inform the PHA within 10 business days.
-This requirement also applies to a family member who has been considered temporarily absent at the point that the family concludes the individual is permanently absent.
+This requirement also applies to family members who had been considered temporarily absent, who are now permanently absent.